Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 If the gas is ideal, the internal energy depends only on the temperature.
 Therefore, when an ideal gas expands freely, its temperature does not change.

-A quasi-static, adiabatic expansion of an ideal gas is represented in Figure 3.14, which shows an insulated cylinder that contains 1 mol of an ideal gas.
+A quasi-static, adiabatic expansion of an ideal gas is represented in Figure 3.14, which shows an insulated cylinder that contains an ideal gas.
 The gas is made to expand quasi-statically by removing one grain of sand at a time from the top of the piston.
 When the gas expands by dV, the change in its temperature is dT.
 The work done by the gas in the expansion is dW=pdV;dQ=0dW=pdV;dQ=0 because the cylinder is insulated; and the change in the internal energy of the gas is, from Equation 3.9, dEint=CVndT.dEint=CVndT.
 Therefore, from the first law,

 CVndT=0pdV=pdV,CVndT=0pdV=pdV,